Pain · Mittelstand

 Frequently asked.

 Culture.
 The materials can be in flawless American English and still close at 4%.
-The gap is in commercial register: which signals the buyer reads first, what counts as authority, how outcome is claimed.
+The gap is in commercial language: which signals the buyer judges first, what counts as authority, how outcome is claimed.
 A correctly translated German engineering deck still leads with capability and certification where the US buyer expects to see a peer set and a quantified outcome on slide one.
 Words right.
 Frame wrong.

 Yes.
 The same register filter the procurement officer applies, the model applies in a colder way.
-It reads category, outcome, proof, buyer, use case, and risk.
+It judges category, outcome, proof, buyer, use case, and risk.
 If those fields are missing, the company is sorted before a human sees the deck.

 What this work does not include.

-Next moveIf the failing layer is commercial, move toward /engagements/ or /contact/#inquiry.
+Next stepIf the break is commercial, continue to /engagements/ or /contact/#inquiry.

 Start the inquiry →